SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

 implemented some logic, especially to make sure you can easily run different subcommands in for step 4.
 If you are interested in how this is done you can checkout this optional module on defining [command line interfaces (CLI)](../s10_extra/cli.md).
-We additionally also provide an `requirements.py` with suggestion to what packages are nessesary to complete the exercise.
+We additionally also provide an `requirements.py` with suggestion to what packages are necessary to complete the exercise.

 \
 As documentation that your model is actually working, when running in the `train` command the script needs to